Philonous/nix-exposition/README.md

 installed in its own, globally unique but deterministic directory.
 No package would be "blessed" by being installed system-wide, so having multiple versions of bash "installed" at the same time becomes trivial, they just reside in different directories.
-They can refer to their own private libreadline, by specifying which one to load with the absolute path.
-Additionally, since the same library version would always be installed in the same place, multiple packages can find and use it, saving disk space without having to worry about incompatibilities (as long as we are sufficiently precise about what we mean by "same version").
+They can refer to libraries by specifying which one to load with the absolute path, again in it's unique directory.
+Additionally, since the same library version would always be installed in the same place, multiple packages can find and use it, saving disk space without having to worry about incompatibilities.

 This is the Nix store.